 Auth0

 Open your project's wundergraph.config.ts and scroll down to the authentication object.
-Nested inside this is the cookieBased object, in which is a nested array called providers.
-Inside this array, add an openIDConnect auth provider as shown below:
+Inside the nested cookieBased object is a nested array object called providers.
+Inside this array, add an auth0 auth provider as shown below:

 1